Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 ![ Metadata before the hex stream ](img/17.png)

-Also, the hex stream is converted from hex to bytes, and then copies into the section created earlier in the process.
+Also, the hex stream is converted from hex to bytes, and then copies into the section created by `NtCreateSection` earlier in the process.
 Then the data is hashed several times, maybe to verify its integerity.
 It was also at this point where I realized that the function that I had thought to be encoding was actually a second type of decryption that is applied to the data after it has been passed through the RC4 routine.
 The strategy I used to do this was to check for instructions that moved data from either a stack variable or process memory to a register or vice versa.